Bolide-AI/mcp/TOOL_OPTIONS.md

-# BolideAI MCP Tool Options
+# Bolide AI MCP Tool Options

-This document explains how to configure tool registration in BolideAI MCP to optimise for different workflows and reduce the number of tools presented to LLM clients.
+This document explains how to configure tool registration in Bolide AI MCP to optimise for different workflows and reduce the number of tools presented to LLM clients.

 ## Overview